Regent College

 Regent College is an interdenominational evangelical Christian College of Christian studies, and an affiliated college of the University of British Columbia, located next to the university's campus in the University Endowment Lands west of Vancouver, British Columbia.
 The school's stated mission is to "cultivate intelligent, vigorous, and joyful commitment to Jesus Christ, His church, and His world."

-About 500 students are enrolled in full or part-time studies.
+In 2024–25, Regent College reported enrolment at 319 students and 12 faculty.
 In any given year, one-third to one-half of students are Canadian, another one-quarter to one-third are American, and the remaining twenty to thirty per cent come from around the globe.

 History

 Regent was established in 1968 to provide graduate theological education to the laity, and only in 1979 started a program to train students who will become clergy.
 After the first summer school class, the graduate Diploma of Christian Studies began; within two years, enrolment grew from 4 to 44 students and the Master of Christian Studies was added.
 Affiliation with UBC followed in 1975, and accreditation by the Association of Theological Schools in 1985.
 The last comprehensive evaluation occurred in 2010.

-The principals and presidents of the college have been James M. Houston (1970–1978), Carl Armerding (1978–1988), Walter Wright Jr. (1988–2000) and outgoing president Rod Wilson (2000–2015).
-Jeffrey P. Greenman began his term as the fifth president on February 1, 2015.
+The principals and presidents of the college have been James M. Houston (1970–1978), Carl Armerding (1978–1988), Walter Wright Jr. (1988–2000), Rod Wilson (2000–2015), and Jeffrey P. Greenman (2015–2025).
 Greenman is the first alumnus of Regent College to become president.
+The current president is Paul Spilsbury who began his term in July 2025.

 Regent initially rented rooms in various buildings at UBC, including St. Andrews Hall and Vancouver School of Theology, and occupied two fraternity houses on Wesbrook Mall for a time.
 In 1989, Regent moved into its own new building in the current location at the corner of Wesbrook & University, with the distinctive green roof.
 A subsequent capital campaign finished in 2006, adding the John Richard Allison Library and the Windtower to Regent College's architectural distinctiveness.

 Academic programs

-Though Regent College is an affiliated school of the UBC, unlike other affiliated schools such as Vancouver School of Economy, the University does not offer any theological degree due to the University Act.
+Though Regent College is an affiliated school of the UBC, unlike other affiliated schools such as the Vancouver School of Economics, the university does not offer any theological degree due to the University Act.
 The college does offer four main graduate programs, all ATS-accredited: